jaidenmeiden/nvim-ide/README.md

 Plug 'cespare/vim-toml' # Vim syntax for TOML.
 TOML aims to be a minimal configuration file format that's easy to read due to obvious semantics.
 Plug 'vim-python/python-syntax' 3 Python syntax highlighting for Vim

-# Code completion
+# Code modification
 Plug 'ddollar/nerdcommenter' # vim global plugin that provides easy code commenting Plug 'honza/vim-snippets' # This repository contains snippets files for various programming languages.This repository contains snippets files for various programming languages.
 Plug 'sirver/ultisnips' # UltiSnips is the ultimate solution for snippets in Vim.
 It has many features, speed being one of them.
 Plug 'jiangmiao/auto-pairs' # Insert or delete brackets, parens, quotes in pair.
 Plug 'mattn/emmet-vim' # emmet-vim is a vim plug-in which provides support for expanding abbreviations similar to emmet.
-Plug 'neoclide/coc.vim', {'branch': 'release'} # Auto Completion - This pluging needs node
+Plug 'neoclide/coc.nvim', {'branch': 'release'} # Auto Completion - This pluging needs node

 # Pending clasification
 Plug 'lifepillar/pgsql.vim' # PSQL Pluging needs :SQLSetType pgsql.vim